Ann E. Carlson

 UCLA Faculty Since 1994

 Professor Carlson teaches Property, Environmental Law, Climate Change Law and Policy, and a Climate and Energy Law workshop.
 She is an outstanding teacher who was the 2011 recipient of the University’s Eby Award for the Art of Teaching and the UCLA Distinguished Teaching Award, as well as the 2006 recipient of the Law School's Rutter Award for Excellence in Teaching.
-She served as the law school’s academic associate dean from 2004-2006.
 Carlson received her J.D. magna cum laude from Harvard Law School in 1989 and her B.A., magna cum laude, from the University of California at Santa Barbara in 1982.
+She served as the law school’s academic associate dean from 2004-2006, and is currently Vice Dean for Faculty Recruitment and Intellectual Life.